-Tenerife Information for tourists, Canary Islands, Spain General guide to drinking water, transport, tourist offices, learning spanish, language, shops and shopping, timeshare touts, weather and climate, currency, banks, holidays, beach safety
+Tenerife Information for tourists, Canary Islands, Spain General guide to drinking water, transport, tourist offices, learning spanish, language, shops and shopping, timeshare touts, weather and climate, currency, banks, holidays, beach safety.

-Just Tenerife information and Tenerife guide search
+Just Tenerife information and Tenerife guide header

-Just Tenerife information and Tenerife guide search
+Just Tenerife Tenerife guide logo

-Tenerife General Information
+Tenerife General Information Page Content

 Contents on other pages